Kristina01111000/4Einstitute/README.md

 - Think of better title/picture for title
 - Set up contact page so it works suite 300 same as chiropractic -> need an email for the site
 - Remove my email form the form -> after it is set up
-- Wait for another page for resources page connection join us
+- Wait for another page for resources page connection join us -> added to his to do list
 - Need articles for resources page